-The loveseat is offered in two colors—cream or dark grey—each of which leaves plenty of room to accessorize with throw pillows and blankets.
-It's designed with a modern, contemporary style that'll work well with most existing furniture and decor, whether you place it in your living room or home office Plus, for an additional cost you can lounge with peace of mind thanks to a five-year protection plan.
+The loveseat is offered in two colors—cream or dark gray—each of which leaves plenty of room to accessorize with throw pillows and blankets.
+It's designed with a modern style that'll work well with most existing furniture and decor, whether you place it in your living room or home office Plus, for an additional cost, you can lounge with peace of mind thanks to a five-year protection plan.

 Best Chesterfield: Birch Lane Adelbert 95'' Genuine Leather Rolled Arm Chesterfield Sofa

 Professional cleaning recommended